You are here

-Here in SOI, we aim at combining several sensing principles in order to obtain multispectral sensing and imaging devices, making use of CMOS and CMOS-compatible technologies.
+Here in IRIS, we aim at combining several sensing principles in order to obtain multispectral sensing and imaging devices, making use of CMOS and CMOS-compatible technologies.

 Multispectral imaging.
 The combination of CMOS technology and above-IC processing performed by a project partner allows the integration of several types of sensors with different sensing principles: visible, infrared, and terahertz sensors.

 THz sensing with bolometers and FET detectors.
 Sensing the THz radiation can be done using several diffent kind of detectors: SOI research unit is more focused on mainly two approaches showing potential for low-cost production, array implementation and electronics integration.
 The two approaches are THz sensing with bolometers and THz sensing and imaging with FET transistors.

 Beside technological challenges, the readout integrated circuit must cope with several different sensors providing electrical quantities to be amplified, processed and serialized.